How to get the current working directory in Python

 print(f"Total space: {total} GB\nFree space: {free} GB ({100-used_percent:.1f}% free)")

-- It then converts the large byte values into more readable gigabytes using the integer division operator
+- The function converts the raw byte values into gigabytes using integer division (

 Creating a consistent project directory structure with pathlib